patdel0/SAGP/docs/CONTRIBUTING.md

 **For example:** `https://github.com/octocat/SAGP`.

 **Be Aware:** What you have created is a forked copy in a remote version on GitHub.
 It is not on your local machine yet.

+## 4. Clone the repository
+Now that you've successfully forked the repository, you'll want to make a copy and download it (clone) on your local machine.

+[GitHub's guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) will walk you through the process.

 ## 4. Choosing an issue to work on
 The [project board](https://github.com/users/patdel0/projects/9/views/1) contains issues you can pick from and work on.
 Alternatively, you can use the [Issues page](https://github.com/patdel0/SAGP/issues) for a more streamlined user interface.